P/E RATIO: [PASS]

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [PASS]

 Revenue Growth must not be substantially less than earnings growth.
 For earnings to continue to grow over time they must be supported by a comparable or better sales growth rate and not just by cost cutting or other non-sales measures.
-DEPO's revenue growth is 20.87%, while it's earnings growth rate is 12.35%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate.
-Therefore, DEPO passes this criterion.
+DEPO's revenue growth is 45.47%, while it's earnings growth rate is 75.03%, Based on the average of the 3 and 4 year historical EPS growth rates.
+Sales growth is not at least 85% of EPS growth so the initial part of this criteria is not met, however, since both sales growth and eps growth are greater than 30%, that requirement is waived and the company passes this test.

 SALES GROWTH RATE: [PASS]